Nathan: Sept 16 - 19.

 This lecture is a nice length and I was able to get through it all without working too hard.

-2018: This was fine when I skipped any detailed discussion of why x^3 is unstable.
+2018 and 2019: This was fine when I skipped any detailed discussion of why x^3 is unstable.
+I finished page 4 at 30 minutes in with 10 minutes left for each of pages 5 and 6.

 2016: In the first hour, I got through the top of page 6 fine and then tried to cram the last example into 3 minutes.
 In the second hour, I skipped the top of page 5 and so had more like 5-6 minutes for the last example, which was still too little to cover it completely.
 Also, in both sections, I forgot about the Mathematica visualization.
 2018: Changed the final example to simplify it; was able to get through most of said example in 6 minutes and all of it in 8-9 minutes.
-The asides on page 5 were mostly skipped, and I have no idea what the point of the visualization is at this point.
+The asides on page 5 were mostly skipped, and I have no idea what the point of the visualization is and so I deleted it for 2019.
+2019: This was fine, I had about 10 minutes for the example on page 5.

 2016: This lecture is ok, I got though everything though I wished it was a bit shorter.
-2018: This was fine.
+2018 and 2019: This was fine.
+Finished the examples and cycloid discussion at 25 minutes in.

 In detail, this is §13.1, the first subsection of §13.2 (through page 849), the first subsection of §13.3 on arc length (through page 855.5), and §13.4 through page 863.

 2016: This lecture is actually slightly short for once.
 I padded it out with a discussion of what the integral of x over the 1/4 circle C means in terms of an area, and also said that "ds" is called the "arc-length element", which is at the beginning of the next notes.
 Should have included that the integral of 1 is the length.
-2018: This was fine.
-I needed about 16 minutes to do everything after "Understanding these integrals"; in the second hour I did it in 13 which was kinda tight.
+2018 and 2019: This was fine.
+I needed about 15-16 minutes to do everything after "Understanding these integrals"; once I did it in 13 minutes which was kinda tight.

 Exam 2 draft due (Chris and Nathan)